UPSUTER/GEMLI/README.md

 ## Citation
-If you use the package, pelase cite X
+If you use the package, please cite X